 The pH at the lake surface trended downward over the testing history.
 It is important to look for the trend to flatten with additional years of data.
 Some fluctuation is expected, but major shifts or changes beyond the target range may indicate a larger problem.
-Despite the upward trend, the pH remained comfortably within the target range.
+This year's test seems to continue the trend and not continue downward like the 2020 suggested.
+This test was within the target range.